Autodesk-Forge/forge-tutorial-postman/DA43dsMax/instructions/task-3.md

     -  `$(args[MaxscriptToExecute].path)` - Will be replaced by the path to a file specified by a parameter named MaxscriptToExecute.

+- `engine` is the Design Automation engine that the Activity must run on (3ds Max 2019 in this case).

 3. Click **Send**.
 If the request is successfull, you should see a screen similar to the following image.